About the Ontario Butterfly Atlas

 The Ontario Butterfly Atlas is a project of the Toronto Entomologists' Association.
 Atlas data is used in preparing the TEA's annual seasonal summaries (Ontario Lepidoptera).
 The TEA has been accumulating records and publishing seasonal summaries for more than 50 years, with the first edition appearing in 1969.
 The first maps appeared in the TEA's Ontario Butterfly Atlas book, published in 1991.
 The present interactive web-based maps started in 2011.
-The database of records supporting the maps has grown from 65,000 in 2011 to over half a million today.
+The database of records supporting the maps has grown from 65,000 in 2011 to over 600,000 today.
 The Atlas is updated at least once a year.
-The latest update was in January 2023.
+The latest update was in March 2024, including data up to the end of 2023.

-About 35,000 records were added to the Atlas for the year 2022.
-The sources of 2022 Atlas records were: 83% from iNaturalist; 9% from e-butterfly; and 8% from direct submissions of records on spreadsheets to the TEA.
+Over 36,000 records were added to the Atlas for the year 2023.
+The sources of 2023 Atlas records were: 84% from iNaturalist; 9% from direct submissions of records on spreadsheets to the TEA; and 7% from e-butterfly.
 When the atlas started, direct submission was the top source of records. eButterfly was the top source of records in 2017 and 2018, but iNaturalist took over the top spot after that.
 For more details on sources of data, and their pattern over time, see this table.

 The real names of observers, rather than iNaturalist and e-butterfly userIDs, are included whenever they are known to the TEA.
 Where only the userID is known, this is included in square brackets in the "observer" column.